Cloud-SPAN/genomics03-using-the-command-line/_episodes/03-redirection.md

 ~~~
 {: .output}

-The fifth and six lines in the output display "--" which is the default action for `grep` to separate groups of
+The fifth line in the output displays "--", which is the default output for `grep` to separate groups of lines matching the pattern.
-lines matching the pattern, and indicate groups of lines which did not match the pattern so are not displayed.
 To fix this issue, we can redirect the output of grep to a second instance of `grep` as follows.

 ~~~